 - In 2014, the journalism program was ranked in the top 20 nationally by a survey done by NewsPro Magazine, and RTDNA.

-Exploration of one of three fields of study, Communication and Society, Journalism and Media Production, or Strategic Communication are well rounded, diverse and unique.
+Our areas of study, Journalism and Media Production, and Strategic Communication, are well-rounded, diverse, and unique.
 Murrow College encourages students to break free from the classroom, offering a real-world experience like no other program in the Pacific Northwest.

 Find Your Major